mkolany/ProcessingEuclideanSequencer/README.md

 ![sequencer](https://i.imgur.com/LKizpDt.png)

 ## Overview
 It's an implementation of my concept of creating such patterns which seems to be way simpler approach than [bjorklund's Algorithm](https://github.com/brianhouse/bjorklund).
-In order to create rhytmic pattern of length N with K steps one could simply quantize a segment between (0,0) and (N,K) and check at where the values change.
+In order to create rhytmic pattern of length N with K steps one could simply quantize a segment between (0,0) and (N,K) and check at what n=0,...,N-1 the values change.

 ![quantizing example](https://i.imgur.com/80rE6MC.png)